Sukankrishnan/21Days21Tips/#day12(LearnAboutDevTools).md

 To test the web API, one must know the importance of understanding network panel in DevTools.

-I am giving an example on how to view the request and response in Network tab.
+I am giving an example on how to test API in Network tab.

 1) Open DevTools (F12 or Right Click > Inspect) and head to the Network tab.